Thank you!

 Quality control and material substitutions are challenges that manufacturers can face in any country, and China is no exception.
 In some cases, factories may replace original materials with cheaper alternatives without informing clients, leading to defective products that fail to meet regulatory or safety standards.
 This is particularly concerning for industries such as medical devices, consumer electronics, and children’s toys, where strict safety regulations apply.

-To mitigate these risks, many SMBs are increasing their investment in third-party audits, on-site inspections, and quality assurance programs.
+To mitigate these risks, many SMBs are increasing their investment in third-party audits, on-site inspections, pre-shipment inspections, lab testing, retained samples, and quality assurance programs.
 Working with trusted suppliers, implementing stricter production agreements, and securing regular factory evaluations can help ensure that final products meet expected standards.

 Exploring Alternative Manufacturing Partners to China